GamesCreed

 Players have revealed issues with this prerequisite, such as login mistakes that cause the game to close.
 These login mistakes purportedly introduce themselves when your web drops while playing.
 This likewise implies that any issues Blizzard encounters with its confirmation workers could make the game unplayable.

 Afterward, obviously, there’s the issue of the game’s progressing playability in case Activision closes the worker.
-As Activision states on Crash Bandicoot 4’s item page on Battle.net, “Activision makes no assurance in regards to the accessibility of online highlights and may change or end those at its discretion without notice.”
+As Activision states on Crash Bandicoot 4’s item page on Battle.net, “Activision makes no assurance in regards to the accessibility of online features and may change or end those at its discretion without notice.”

 Imagine trying to play a singleplayer game with always-online DRM during this time… (Crash 4)